-

 The seven-year period starts immediately upon completion of training.
 Only one exam opportunity will be offered in each year of the seven-year period.
 Candidates must apply immediately after training to receive the full number of exam opportunities.

-Registration available following the release of 2024 GSQE results.
+Registration available following the release of 2025 GSQE results; candidates must select a tentative assignment by Sept.
+1.

-Registration available following the release of 2024 GSQE results.
+Registration available following the release of 2025 GSQE results; candidates must select a tentative assignment by Sept.
+1.

 The General Surgery Qualifying Examination (GSQE) is offered annually as the first of two exams required for board certification in general surgery.
 The exam consists of about 300 multiple-choice questions, lasting approximately eight hours, designed to evaluate a surgeon’s knowledge of general surgical principles and applied science.